ploomber/jupysql/doc/community/developer-guide.md

 ### Integration tests with cloud databases

-We also have integration testing against cloud databases such as Snowflake.
-This testing is performed using pre-registered accounts and is based on the behavior of these accounts.

-To perform those testings, you will need to create a branch in our [ploomber/jupyter repository](https://github.com/ploomber/jupysql).
+We run integration tests against cloud databases like Snowflake, which requires using pre-registered accounts to evaluate their behavior.
+To initiate these tests, please create a branch in our [ploomber/jupyter repository](https://github.com/ploomber/jupysql).

-Please note that if your pull request is located in a forked repository, the integration testing phase will be skipped since the pre-registered accounts are not available.
+Please note that if you submit a pull request from a forked repository, the integration testing phase will be skipped because the pre-registered accounts won't be accessible.